manuelpuchta/manuelpuchta.de/content/blog/lets-start.md

 I want to fill this place of the internet more often in the future.
 With random [thoughts](/tags/notepad), with [photos](/tags/moments), with beautiful [trips](/tags/outdoors) I took on my bike.
 Perhaps I will also share [challenges](/tags/code) in my daily life as a software engineer.
 We'll see how it goes.

-Social media sucks often these day and who knows for how long it will still be a thing, right?
+Social media sucks often these days and who knows for how long it will still be a thing, right?

 Here we go.